-unmanaged constraint
+unmanaged Constraint

-C# 7.3 introduced the unmanaged constraint which limits the type parameter to be of type sbyte, byte, short, ushort, int, uint, long, ulong, char, float, double, decimal, bool, an enum, a pointer, or any struct where all fields are unmanaged.
-This allows you to do things like use the sizeof (or stackalloc discussed in Chapter 22) operator on an unmanaged constrained type parameter.
+C# 7.3 introduced the unmanaged constraint, which limits the type parameter to be of type sbyte, byte, short, ushort, int, uint, long, ulong, char, float, double, decimal, bool, an enum, a pointer, or any struct where all fields are unmanaged.
+This allows you to do things like use the sizeof (or stackalloc, as discussed in Chapter 22) operator on an unmanaged constrained type parameter.

 ***COMP: Insert “Begin 8.0” tab

-Prior to C# 8.0, the unmanaged constraint restricted type parameters to constructed struct types - value types that were not generic.
+Prior to C# 8.0, the unmanaged constraint restricted type parameters to constructed struct types—that is, value types that were not generic.
 However, C# 8.0 removed this constraint.
 You can now declare a variable of type Thing<Thing<int>> even if Thing<T> had an unmanaged constraint for T.

 ***COMP: Insert “End 7.3” tab